nextflow-io/training/docs/basic_training/modules.md

 Alternatively, the process `output` definition allows the use of the `emit` statement to define a named identifier that can be used to reference the channel in the external scope.

-For example, try adding the `emit` statement on the `convertToUpper` process in your `modules.nf` file:
+For example, try adding the `emit` statement on the `CONVERTTOUPPER` process in your `modules.nf` file:

 ```groovy linenums="1" title="modules.nf"
 process SPLITLETTERS {